Please include only the additional income you are expecting from the expanded annual program.

 Australia Council, other federal government, other State Government, local government

 All grants and sponsorship being sought from local, State and federal government, the Australia Council, and other government sources must be included, whether or not this support has been confirmed.
-If your application is to be assessed by a peer assessment panel, we will attempt to confirm the status of any pending funding applications directly with the funding body prior to the panel assessment.
+If your application is to be assessed by an assessment panel, we will attempt to confirm the status of any pending funding applications directly with the funding body prior to the panel assessment.
 Do not include DLGSC grant funds being requested as part of this application.

 If you are making a cash contribution, or someone is providing cash to the activity, list this item as a ‘cash contribution’ or similar.
 Include any other income source that does not fit within any of the above categories and provide enough detail to identify the income source.